Skip to content

 },

-The options parameter includes { scope: 'project' | 'global' } so hooks can differentiate between scopes.
+The options parameter includes { scope: 'project' | 'global' }.
+Available hooks: commands, mcp, permissions, hooks, ignore.

-Scoped settings
+Scoped Settings

 emitScopedSettings(canonical, scope) {